The Thing About Being Broken

 All the king’s horses and all the king’s men

-Couldn't put Humpty together again
+Couldn’t put Humpty together again.

-For as long as I can remember, I’ve felt an odd, almost painful connection to Humpty Dumpty.
-On the surface, he’s just a nursery rhyme—an egg on a wall who falls and can’t be put back together again.
+For as long as I can remember, I have felt a strange, almost painful connection to Humpty Dumpty.
+On the surface, he is just a nursery rhyme character—an egg that falls and cannot be repaired.
 But to me, he was always more than that.
 He was a metaphor.
 A mirror.

 And then I fell again.